feehaam/DB_Sharding/README.md

 - ### The application stores & retrieves weather information across 3 different shards (SOUTHERN, NORTHERN, PACIFIC)
-- ### Each shard is implemented using a different Database system (Northern -> Postgres, Southern -> MySQL, Pacific -> Mongo)
+- ### Shards are implemented using different Database systems such as Northern -> Postgres, Southern -> Postgres, Pacific & Other (if added more) -> MySQL

 ### Follow the steps to run the application
 - Run the docker-compose
-- Create a database named `postgres1` in postgres
+- Create a database named `postgres1` in postgres server (pgAdmin container also added to manage DB)
-- Then create a table using the following query
+- Then create a table `weather` using the following query
 ````shell
 CREATE TABLE IF NOT EXISTS weather (
         id SERIAL PRIMARY KEY,